heldersilva1972-cell/GFC-Studio/docs/Reference/DOC_MANAGEMENT_PROTOCOL.md

 # Rule: Documentation Management Protocol

-This rule must be followed by both the local agent (me) and the cloud agent (Jules).
+This rule must be followed by both the local agent (me) and the cloud agent (Jules) without exception.
+EVERYTHING we work from or are currently working on MUST be located in the `docs/in-process/` folder.

 ## Directory Structure
 All project documentation and implementation plans are stored in the **unified `docs/` directory** at the project root: